ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 In collaboration with Eleni Pashia and Andys Skordis

-Mediums: Interactive performance (25')
+Interactive performance (24')

-Mediums: Interactive performance (25')
+Interactive performance (24')

-On_Bodies,13th Dance, Movement & Performance Arts Festival, Dance Gate Lefkosia, Nicosia, Cyprus,2021
+On_Bodies, 13th Dance, Movement & Performance Arts Festival, Dance Gate Lefkosia, Nicosia, Cyprus, 2021

 Photos by Nasia Papavasiliou and Eva Papavasiliou